 The Equal Opportunity and Affirmative Action area of the Office for Institutional Equity is responsible for:

 - Preparing Duke's Affirmative Action Plans (AAPs) and Equal Employment Opportunity reports (EEOs);

 - Implementing Duke’s policies on Equal Opportunity and Affirmative Action related to pay discrimination and prejudicial promotion practices, including performing investigations;

 - Conducting federally mandated and internal EEO data analytics;

 - Providing consultation services, education, and training;

 - Serving as liaison between Duke and governmental agencies in areas of contract compliance, reporting, and regulatory matters.

 Diversity, Equity, and Inclusion

-Leigh-Anne Royster, Vice President for Diversity, Equity and Inclusion
+Leigh-Anne Royster, Assistant Vice President for Diversity, Equity and Inclusion